sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 Techniques such as lock-free programming, virtual loss, and transposition-table driven scheduling have been developed to manage these issues.
 Below, we will explain these different tree parallelism techniques in more detail.

-## Lock-based Tree Parallelism
+## Lock-Based Tree Parallelism

 As mentioned, one of the main challenges with tree parallelism is dealing with resource contention.
 There are two main approaches used in the literature: **global mutex** and **local mutex** methods.
 Global mutex methods lock the entire tree such that only one thread can access the tree at a time.
 However, rollouts (phase 3) can still be completed in parallel, since they don't modify the tree.
 Locking the entire tree creates a bottleneck that prevents speedups when scaling to a large number of threads.
 So, while this approach is easy to implement due to its straightforward synchronization, the limited scalability is a huge issue that cannot be ignored.

 Local mutex methods make locking much more fine-grained, allowing for mutliple workers to work in parallel on the same tree.
 In local mutex methods, threads only lock the node they are currently working on.
 Since this allows multiple workers to operate on different parts of the tree, local mutex methods have much greater scalability compared to global mutex methods.
 However, while this method increases parallelism, it also increases overhead since we have to manage multiple locks.
 To mitigate this, Chaslot et al. recommend using fast-access mutexes like spinlocks, which are designed for situations where threads are expected to hold locks for very short durations<d-cite key="chaslot2008parallel"></d-cite>.

-## Lock-free Tree Parallelism and Virtual Loss
+## Lock-Free Tree Parallelism and Virtual Loss

 Since lock-based methods add aditional overhead and require a complex implementation, there are also methods that don't use locks and accept a small probability of data overwrites as an optimization tradeoff<d-cite key="steinmetz2020more"></d-cite>.
 These methods rely on atomic operations and memory models to enable lock-free concurrency with low probability of overwrites.